AgBridge 2025: Bringing digital agriculture to middle and high school classrooms

 Digital technologies are rapidly developing to solve the world’s most pressing problems, and middle and high school students are eager to try their hand using them.
 Schools, however, may not have access to the right equipment, and teachers may struggle to find a way to fit digital content into curriculum standards without being familiar with the technology themselves.

-“There is a rural digital gap,” Yaguang Zhang, clinical assistant professor in Online Education, Agricultural Sciences, Education and Communication, and Agricultural & Biological Engineering, said.
+“There is a rural digital gap,” Yaguang Zhang, clinical assistant professor in Online Education, Agricultural Sciences Education & Communication, and Agricultural & Biological Engineering, said.
 “Small towns struggle a lot in getting materials and teaching support.
 Some of the students will have trouble in rural areas doing homework digitally.”

-This summer, Zhang began the first AgBridge Workforce Development Program funded by the National Science Foundation Engineering for the Internet of Things for Precision Agriculture (IoT4Ag) and co-hosted by Purdue Open Ag Technology and Systems Center (OATS).
-Over the course of eight weeks, he led a pilot program where three middle and high school teachers and six graduate students — both in educational and digital technology fields — worked together at Purdue to create new teaching materials to expose middle schoolers to cutting-edge technologies developed by IoT4Ag.
+This summer, Zhang began the first AgBridge Workforce Development Program funded by the National Science Foundation Engineering Research Center for the Internet of Things for Precision Agriculture (IoT4Ag) and co-hosted by Purdue Open Ag Technology and Systems (OATS) Center.
+Over the course of ten weeks, he led a pilot program where three middle and high school teachers and six graduate students — both in educational and digital technology fields — worked together at Purdue to create new teaching materials to expose middle schoolers to cutting-edge technologies developed by IoT4Ag.

 In a world where advanced technology is essential in most career paths, AgBridge has prioritized teaching middle schoolers how to use and create digital technology to solve real-world problems.
 Tying in agricultural topics could inspire young students and expose them to careers in agriculture.